vicky157/Data-Mining-Projects/Project1/Readme.md

-# Project Name

-## Project Description
-Provide a brief description of what your project does and its purpose.
-Explain the significance of the two datasets and how the different machine learning algorithms apply to them.

 ## Prerequisites
 Before running the code, ensure you have Python 3 installed on your system.
 You can download Python 3 from [the official Python website](https://www.python.org/downloads/).